 These, and other fun ideas are all over on our Play Ideas page.

 And are you following us on Pinterest?
 We pin lots of great ideas over there as well.

-*An affiliate link means I may earn a (tiny) commission if you make a purchase through my link, without any extra cost to you.
-It helps to keep this little blog afloat.
+*An affiliate link means I may earn a referral fee or commission if you make a purchase through my link, without any extra cost to you.
+Fees like this helps to keep this little blog afloat.
 Thanks for your support.